 Definitely.
 If one or more parents suffer from eczema, the child is also more likely to develop the condition.

-What should parents look for when trying to detect the onset of eczema?
+3. What should parents look for when trying to detect the onset of eczema in children?

 Eczema typically starts as an itchy, dry skin condition in the first year of life or later.
 Parents may notice red, scaly patches occurring on areas such as scalp, face, chin, body, arms, legs or knees.
 Children may rub themselves against bedding to relieve themselves of the itch.
 This could be severe because it will interrupt children’s sleep at night.